JillesD/Thesis2025/README.md

   - Optimal penalty parameters (λ and ρ) for the graphical elastic net and graphical lasso

 - **`Replicate/`**
   Contains the full replication of Goto and Xu’s methodology across all datasets, including covariance estimation, precision matrix construction, and portfolio performance evaluation.
+The subfolder likelihood contains the code for the replication of Table 6 in Goto, S., & Xu, Y. (2021).
+Improving Mean-Variance Optimization through Shrinkage and Graphical Models.
+Journal of Financial Econometrics.

 - **`Extensions/`**
   Implements novel extensions beyond the original paper: